sven-panis/Test_cloning/README.md

 3. Use renv::restore() to install all of the packages.
 Say yes.

-4. At this point, you can use the project with the same package versions that were stored in the renv.lock file.
+4. At this point, you can use the project with the same package versions that are stored in the renv.lock file.

-Note: you can completely ignore the "intsall_packages.Rmd" file.
+Note: you can completely ignore the "install_packages.Rmd" file.

 # What are the main project files? #